Small traders and increased price volatility after stock splits

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Chen, Chun-nan, "Small traders and increased price volatility after stock splits" (2001).
 Business Administration - Dissertations.
-Paper 38.
+38.